BlakeRhodes/NeoArcadia/Social-System.md

 ### Step 2.
 Validation Phase

  Now that the Information has been gathered, it needs to be validated by each side.
-Not they think the party is trying to trick them, but just to insure the party has not been tricked itself.
+Not always because they think the party is trying to trick them, but just to insure the party has not been tricked itself.

  **Engage Each Faction**: Conduct separate rolls to persuade each side of the Information's validity.
 Use the listed difficulty and roll 2d6 plus any adjustments.
 Each side may have different difficulty for a piece of information